01 of 05

 The Underground River

 When visiting Rio Secreto, first you're transported by van from the entrance of the park over a rough dirt road to an area where you'll meet your guide.
 You're assigned a locker, given a wetsuit, flotation vest, helmet, and light.
-You bring your own bathing suit and shoes with good soles for walking in the water (dive booties are perfect).
-To keep the water in the river clean, you will shower before putting on your wetsuit.
+You bring your own bathing suit and shoes with good soles for walking in the water (dive booties or water shoes are perfect).
+To keep the water in the river clean, and free from outside contaminants, you will shower before putting on your wetsuit.

 Visitors aren't permitted to bring cameras.
 The stated reason is that if everyone stops to take photographs, it's difficult to keep the group together, which is a potential hazard.
 But the photographer (who is also a backup guide) takes photos during your excursions, which are available for viewing and purchase shortly after you leave the cave.Continue to 4 of 5 below.